 9. Freelance Writing

 Nick Whitmore is CEO of an ecommerce company.
 When it was in the startup phase, it didn’t pay enough for Nick to survive.
 He remembers, “I had to find a side gig or lose my home and go hungry, so I started doing freelance writing via Elance.
-After 18 months of doing freelance writing, I realized that I could turn writing into a business, too, so I started a writing business, ContentWriter.co.uk.
-It earns more than $1000/month.
+After 18 months of doing freelance writing, I realized that I could turn writing into a business, too, so I started a writing content writing business that now earns over $1000/month.

 To launch his own writing business, he says he took the confidence he gained from working at Elance and took a leap of faith and a few hundred dollars to build and market his writing website.
 Nick describes how he started with Elance, “I completed five jobs for very, very low pay.
 It was hard work but I got five amazing five-star feedback comments as a result.
 From that point onwards I bumped up my rates and found clients easier to come by because I had great feedback.”